iterative/dvc.org/static/docs/commands-reference/push.md

 Dvcfile
 ```

-Imagine the project has been modified such that the output of some of these
+Imagine the project has been modified such that the <abbr>output</abbr> of some
-stages should be uploaded to remote storage.
+of these stages should be uploaded to remote storage.

 ```dvc
 $ dvc status --cloud